luftwaffe1985/seminar-2/README.md

 # remote-test-1

-# Let's mke some new changes for Task No. 2!!!
+# Let's make some new changes for Task No. 2!!!
+# And making changes here!